benkolera/talk-opaleye/code/README.md

   returnA -< b
 ```

-All of these generate exactly the same SQL.
+All of these generate exactly the same SQL; which is awesome!

 More info in [OpalLib.Book](OpalLib/Book.hs).